OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 - Using the old classic method
     - Example: eth0

-It is easy to turn off the new scheme and go back to the classic names.
+You can choose to turn off the new scheme and go back to the classic names.

 ### NIC Config Files